ChristianNguyendinh/racket-compiler/README.md

 # CMSC 430 Racket Compiler

 ### Project Description:
-This project is the combined result of multiple projects from the Fall 2017 CMSC430 UMD course, taught by Professor Thomas Gilray.
+This [final project](https://www.cs.umd.edu/class/fall2017/cmsc430/final.html) is the combined result of multiple projects from the Fall 2017 [CMSC430](https://www.cs.umd.edu/class/fall2017/cmsc430/) UMD course, taught by Professor Thomas Gilray.
 The combined result is a compiler that will take scheme code, and compile it to an executable binary.
 The compiler has the following phases:

 **1. Top level:** Adds explicit begins, quotes datums, desugars defines, quasiquotes/unquotes, and match statements